Heroin Abuse: How To Recognize And Confront It

 - “Doctor-hopping” to get additional prescriptions

 As a parent or a caregiver, trust your intuition.
 You know your child better than anyone else.
 If your gut is telling you something is wrong, and especially if you’re noticing any combination of the signs above, find support and get your loved one help immediately.
 It truly is a case of life and death.
+It can be very dangerous to withdraw from heroin.

 How To Confront A Loved When You Suspect A Problem